rive-app/rive-unity-examples/pan-zoom/README.md

 ![Alt text](readme-png/inputs.png?raw=true)

--Set the "pan x" and "pan y" number inputs to a value of 50. set the "scale" input to 0.
+-Set the "pan x" and "pan y" number inputs to a value of 50 and set the "scale" input to 0.
 These numbers are timeline movement percentages.
-So 50 means the timeline is in the middle and 0 means the timeline is all the way to the left.
+So 50 means the timeline is in the middle, 0 means the timeline is all the way to the left, and 100 means the timeline is all the way to the right.

 -Create joysticks with the following names: